coffeetron832/Giraffile/README.md

 </div>

+## Thank you for choosing Giraffile.
+We're happy to have reached 100 stars!
+(August 1, 2026)

 Giraffile is a **local privacy** tool designed to share files quickly and securely without relying on cloud servers.

 ### Why Giraffile?